fjp/fjp.github.io/collections/_fpv/2019-11-13-r-xsr-receiver.md

 Download the latest [ACCESS](/projects/fpv/glossar/#access) firmware from the [product page](https://www.frsky-rc.com/r-xsr/).
 Here you can decide between [S.Port](/projects/fpv/glossar/#smartport) and [F.Port](/projects/fpv/glossar/#fport) variants.
-If you don't know what to choose, it is recommended to select the newer F.Port firmware, as it allows you to connect your receiver with just a single wire to your [flight controller](/projects/fpv/glossar/#flight-controller).
+If you don't know what to choose, it is recommended to select the newer F.Port firmware, as it allows you to connect your receiver with just a single wire to your [Flight Controller](/projects/fpv/glossar/#flight-controller).

 Choose for example, `FW-RXSR-ACCESS_v1.1.4.zip`, which is, at the time of writing, the latest firmware and includes the F.Port firmware.
 Especially the file `RXSR-FPORT_ACCESS_191107.frsk` will be relevant for flashing.
 Unpack the zip file and copy the content to the `FIRMWARES` folder (create it, if it doesn't exist) on the external sd card of your Taranis.